tetframework/cookiecutter-tetstarter/README.rst

 * Virtualenv automatically created and setup in development mode
 * Free software: BSD license
 * Travis-CI_: Ready for Travis Continuous Integration testing
-* Tox_ testing: Setup to easily test for Python 3.5 and 3.6
+* Tox_ testing: Setup to easily test for Python 3.5, 3.6, 3.7
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_